nuumz/f1ow-ui/web/docs/08-connection-path-system.md

 # Connection Path System - f1ow Workflow Engine

+> Canonical spec: See `08-connection-spec.md` for the consolidated, up-to-date requirements.
+This page focuses on conceptual overview and examples.

 ## 🔗 Overview

 The Connection Path System is a sophisticated visual connection rendering system that handles node interconnections in both workflow and architecture modes.
 It implements advanced path generation algorithms, intelligent caching strategies, and provides smooth interactive experiences.